mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 !!! danger "Important"
     Is not recommended to create resources in namespaces prefixed with `kube-*` and `openshift-*`.
-The custom namespace manifest must be created, then deployment manifests must be adapted to used the custom namespace.
+The custom namespace manifest must be created, then deployment manifests must be adapted to use the custom namespace.

     See [the documentation](https://docs.openshift.com/container-platform/4.13/applications/projects/working-with-projects.html) for more information.